Intro: Shopify vs. Squarespace | Ranking and Squarespace Alternatives

 Squarespace, on the other hand, does not allow editing in the same way, and the options are limited to allowing the platform automatic control of your SEO fate or having your criteria visible to visitors to your site (not ideal for every user or business).

 Many clients want to know if platforms are safe in relation to privacy.
 Squarespace has much to learn from Shopify in relation to SSL (Secure Sockets Layer) access.
-SSL ensures that information passed from a web server to browser stays private and encrypted.
+SSL ensures that information passed from a web server to the browser stays private and encrypted.

-With your Shopify plan, a free SSL certificate is included with any plan it offers at the Basic level or higher whereas Squarespace only provides this feature for its e-commerce pages and disallows external application of SSL protections.
+With your Shopify plan, a free SSL certificate is included with any plan it offers at the Basic level or higher whereas Squarespace only provides this feature for its e-commerce pages and disallows external application of SSL protection.
 In other words, transaction info is protected but nothing else.

 SSL protection can also make your site more searchable in Google ranking criteria.
 Ultimately, Shopify is the safest bet when it comes to privacy and security.